-For 2021, the Company leveraged an outsourced Compliance Officer, who, in conjunction with the Chief Operating Officer, the Group General Counsel, the Insurance Manager and the Human Resources Administrator developed processes to ensure effective employee, vendor and counterparty sanctions screening and reporting, assisted with the development of compliance policies and procedures and oversaw appropriate employee training.
-Going forward, it is expected that Vantage Group's Legal function will oversee development and implementation of the Company's corporate governance framework with the addition of dedicated compliance resources, as appropriate.
+Vantage Group's Legal function oversees development and implementation of the Company's corporate governance framework with the addition of dedicated compliance resources, as appropriate.
+In 2022, the Company leveraged an outsourced Compliance Officer, who, in conjunction with the Chief Operating Officer, the Group General Counsel, and the Human Resources Administrator developed processes to ensure effective employee, vendor and counterparty sanctions screening and reporting, assisted with the development of compliance policies and procedures and oversaw appropriate employee training.